cloudsmith-io/cloudsmith-api/bindings/ruby/src/docs/EntitlementsApi.md

 # **entitlements_read**
-> RepositoryToken entitlements_read(owner, repo, slug_perm, opts)
+> RepositoryToken entitlements_read(owner, repo, identifier, opts)

-Views for working with repository entitlements.
+Get a specific entitlement in a repository.

-Views for working with repository entitlements.
+Get a specific entitlement in a repository.

 ### Example
 ```ruby